-The tractus vestibulocerebellaris, the tractus olivocerebellaris, the tractus reticulocerebellaris and the tractus spinocerebellaris posterior are among the afferents that pass through the pedunculus cerebellaris inferior.
+The tractus vestibulocerebellaris, the tractus olivocerebellaris, the tractus reticulocerebellaris, and the tractus spinocerebellaris posterior are among the afferents that pass through the inferior cerebellar peduncle (pedunculus cerebellaris inferior).

-The tractus vestibulocerebellaris receives its information through the nuclei vestibulares, and this information largely ends in the area of the lobus flocculonodularis.
+The tractus vestibulocerebellaris receives its information through the nuclei vestibulares.
+For the most part, this information ends in the area of the lobus flocculonodularis.

-The fibers of the olivary bodies cross to the other side at the level of the brain stem and then pass through the tractus olivocerebellaris to the cerebellum.
-Thus they reach the Purkinje cells of the cerebellar cortex in the form of climbing fibers.
+The fibers of the olivary bodies cross to the other side at the level of the brain stem and then pass through the tractus olivocerebellaris on their way to the cerebellum.
+Thus, they reach the Purkinje cells of the cerebellar cortex in the form of climbing fibers.